 Making Flyers in Microsoft Word

-Start with a nice, clean slate by opening a new, blank MS Word document.
+Start with a nice, clean slate by opening a new, blank Microsoft Word document.
 Even if you have already typed up the information you want on it, your best bet will be creating a flyer from scratch.
 The first part of the flyer you will want to make will be the page border.
 You want something that draws immediate attention to your flyer, so choose something bold and colorful.
-To create a page border in MS Word 2007, go to the Paragraph section of the Home tab on the ribbon.
+To create a page border in MS Word 2007 and newer, go to the Paragraph section of the Home tab on the ribbon.
 Click on the Border dropdown and then click Borders and Shading.

 In any version of MS Word, click the Page Border tab of the Borders and Shading dialog box.
 Click the dropdown menu in the Art box and choose a border to apply around the entire page of the flyer you are creating.
 Do not worry if the art is black and white, or if you are not crazy about its color.

 Think of a catchy heading for your flyer.
 By creating this document, you are hoping to call attention to something.
 Determine whose attention you want to catch with the flyer to help you choose an appropriate caption.
 Once you have it, place it inside a banner at the top of your flyer.
 Use an AutoShape and a large font to capture more attention.
-In MS Word 2007, go to the Insert tab of the ribbon and click the Shapes dropdown.
+In MS Word 2007 and newer, go to the Insert tab of the ribbon and click the Shapes dropdown.

 Choose a shape from the Stars and Banners, Callouts or other AutoShapes section and place it at the top of the flyer you are creating by dragging it into place with your mouse.
 Right click the shape and click on Add Text.
-In MS Word 2007, choose a font from the Font section of the Home tab on the ribbon.
+In MS Word 2007 and newer, choose a font from the Font section of the Home tab on the ribbon.
 Pick something that is both noticeable and easy to read.

 Insert a text box into the flyer you are creating.
-In MS Word 2007, go to the Insert tab of the ribbon and click on Text Box.
+In MS Word 2007 and newer, go to the Insert tab of the ribbon and click on Text Box.
 In earlier versions of MS Word, click Text Box on the Insert menu.
 Stick with a simple font, such as Arial, here and do not put too much information.
 You want people to gain interest and basic details, not get bored and stop reading.
 Center your text using the keyboard shortcut Ctrl+e or by clicking the Center button.
 Make sure you include basic information such relevant dates, times, and contact information.

 Don’t forget to take a look at the other Microsoft Word tutorials and user guides in Bright Hub’s growing collection.
 Learn about where to find templates, how to use shortcuts for tasks like adding an accent mark, how to insert and modify graphics, and more.
 Check back often because more MS Word tips and tricks are being added all the time.